usatales.com

 By Daisy Ellaby/ Unsplash copyrights 2017

 It is a 26-acre urban agricultural rescue, therapy, and educational farm.
 This place is not a zoo wholly but a rescue-turned-zoo for those who want to either adopt or pet.
-Scatter Joy Acres has a certified program on Animal Assisted Therapy; where people can interact with animals in a loving and peaceful environment.
+Scatter Joy Acres has a certified program on Animal Assisted Therapy, where people can interact with animals in a loving and peaceful environment.

 There is no better place for at-risk children, those with developmental disabilities, seniors, the homeless, the mentally ill, veterans, and those whose lives are disrupted by society than this place.
-In addition, the wonderful thing about this place is they are home to several over 200 animals, who were foster abused, neglected, and abandoned.
+In addition, the wonderful thing about this place is they are home to over 200 animals who were foster abused, neglected, and abandoned.
 Isn’t it beautiful?
 Well, my happy tears were a bit triggered by it!
 Anyway, for a sunny day out and to boost your serotonin level, I would highly recommend visiting this splendid abode.

 3. Fontanelle Forest